MISSION To identify, develop and connect diverse leaders who impact the community through service.

 Kendall joined the Leadership Tulsa team in April 2016.
 Born and raised in Tulsa, Kendall graduated from the University of Tulsa with a Bachelor of Arts in Arts Management.
 Kendall previously worked at Holland Hall for five years as the assistant to the director of the Walter Arts Center and for the office of Institutional Advancement.
 After a brief stint in the for-profit sector, she returned to Holland Hall to coordinate its 10-year independent school accreditation.
 When she’s not managing the LT office, Kendall enjoys singing and performing in local theatre productions.
 She is the resident stage manager for Tulsa Repertory Musicals, where she also serves on the board.

 Ed Sharrer joined the Leadership Tulsa team in December 2019 as the Project Manager responsible for bringing the Leadership Center online.
 He most recently served as executive director of Kendall Whittier Main Street, a nonprofit aimed at restoring the Kendall-Whittier area as a thriving, walkable commercial district, and as the manager of the City of Tulsa’s Destination District program.
 Ed’s background also includes serving as a city planner, staffing the Tulsa Preservation Commission, and running his own freelance creative and web design firm.
 Ed has been a Tulsan since he was 4 years old.
 He graduated from The University of Tulsa with a Bachelor’s in Marketing and the University of Oklahoma with a Master’s in Urban Design.
-Ed has served on the city’s Route 66 Commission and is currently a member of the Riverwood Collaborative Steering Committee.

-President – Omare Jimmerson, City of Tulsa Parks Department
+Past-President – Omare Jimmerson, City of Tulsa Parks Department

 Vice President, Development – Lori Long, Community Food Bank of Eastern Oklahoma